Ed Khayat

-Edward Michel Khayat (born September 14, 1935) is a thirty-five year National Football League veteran, ten years as a player (117 game total) and twenty-five as a coach.
-He was a starting defensive tackle for the victorious Philadelphia Eagles in the 1960 NFL Championship Game and later their head coach in 1971 and 1972.
-He has been inducted into six Halls of Fame.
-Currently he serves on the Former Players Board of Directors of the National Football League Players Association (NFLPA).
+Edward Michel Khayat (September 14, 1935 – December 6, 2024) was an American professional football player and coach in the National Football League (NFL).
+He spent 10 years as a player (117 game total) and 25 as a coach.
+He was a starting defensive tackle for the champion Philadelphia Eagles in the 1960 NFL Championship Game and later their head coach in 1971 and 1972.
+He is a member of six Halls of Fame.
+He also served on the Former Players Board of Directors of the National Football League Players Association (NFLPA).